Property Advice

 Pretoria’s apartment lifestyle

-Some 2.5-million Pretoria residents enjoy one of the warmest city climates in the country, averaging 12 degrees in winter, to mid-30s in summer.
+Some 2.5-million Pretoria residents enjoy one of the warmest city climates in the country, averaging 12 degrees in winter to the mid-30s in summer.
 As the executive capital of South Africa it has a large number of historical landmarks and government buildings but scattered among those is a vibrant popular culture.
-It’s a culture that blends history - such as museums and galleries - with a vibey cafe society, yet still caters to family lifestyles.
+It’s a culture that blends history – such as museums and galleries – with a vibey café society, yet still caters to family lifestyles.

-It is also an academic city hosting the University of Pretoria, Tshwane University of Technology, University of South Africa (Unisa); the Council for Scientific and Industrial Research (CSIR), the National Research Foundation, the South African Bureau of Standards, and the Human Research Council.
-This translates into the need for a large number of apartment and student accommodation, and the metropolitan city does not disappoint, and best is that it is considered one of the most affordable in which to live, and work.
+It is also an academic city hosting the University of Pretoria, Tshwane University of Technology, University of South Africa (Unisa), the Council for Scientific and Industrial Research (CSIR), the National Research Foundation, the South African Bureau of Standards, and the Human Research Council.
+This translates into the need for a large number of apartments and student accommodation, and the metropolitan city does not disappoint, and best of all, it is considered one of the most affordable in which to live, and work.

 Students and single professionals

-Furnished or unfurnished, many renters opt to share 2-bedroom apartments so they can avail of an apartment with a view, or with more upmarket fittings and appliances.
+Furnished or unfurnished, many renters opt to share 2-bedroom apartments so they can take advantage of an apartment with a view, or with more upmarket fittings and appliances.
 Landlords tend to take good care of their properties given some rife competition.

 Upscale living